-The fear for boomers is the risk of overmedication.
+The fear of boomers is the risk of overmedication.
 These days there is a prescribed medication for everything, no matter how trivial whatever the complaint there is a pill that will fix the condition.

-It has been suggested that 25 percent on those in the age group of 55-64 are taking more than five prescription and heavy use of prescription drugs can lead to a dependence or an abuse of prescription drugs and it is a known fact that prescription drugs are the most commonly abused controlled substance.
+It has been suggested that 25 percent on those in the age group of 55-64 are taking more than five prescription and heavy use of prescription drugs can lead to dependence or abuse of prescription drugs and it is a known fact that prescription drugs are the most commonly abused controlled substance.

 The benefits of exercise have long been touted by many fitness and medical experts, whether it is for lowering blood sugar levels, lowering blood pressure, exercise.

 The boomers have really caught on to this message and have helped to make this fad go to the mainstream.
 So now there is walking and riding trail in most parks there are neighborhood gyms than offers aerobics and weights training.

 As boomers reach retirement age, their focus on longevity and delaying the physical and visible effects of aging it’s, therefore, no surprise that many boomers view exercise as a key to a longer, healthier and happier life.

 Compared to previous generations, fitness and exercise are more ingrained in the minds of baby boomers and is incorporated as part of their daily lifestyle.

 An AARP study showed that active people enjoyed 16 additional years of healthy living than did sedentary people.
 Exercise also seems to delay the effects of the mental disease such as dementia as well as improve the strength of bones and muscles and the functioning of joints.

 Boomers, however, have to seek medical attention due to their overzealous exercising routine sometimes there are injuries that could be avoided.
 As with everything all things should be done in moderation